Naomi Gilad - Comparative Literature

 Throughout your course you will explore questions such as: What can a book say that a film cannot?
 What makes a tragedy by Sophocles so different from one written by Shakespeare?
 How have writers such as James Joyce engaged with Greek mythology?
 What is the evolution of the fairy tale from Charles Perrault to Walt Disney?
 In what ways might an English nineteenth-century novel of female adultery relate to a French, German, or Russian one?

-Themes and areas you will explore include fiction and power; sex and gender; childhood and adolescence; crime fiction; literature and testimony; literature and seduction and creative writing.
+Themes and areas you may explore include politics, testimony and power; the fairy tale; crime fiction; Latin American fiction, postcolonial literature; literature and seduction and creative writing.